libelle17/autofax/README.md

 <p style="margin-left:11%; margin-top: 1em">The program was
-adjusted to an installation of Opensuse 42.1, Debian 8.60, Ubuntu 16.04, Mint 18 or Fedora 24 with standard options.
+adjusted to an installation of Opensuse &gt;= 42.1, Debian &gt;= 8.60, Ubuntu &gt;= 16.04, Mint &gt;= 18 or Fedora &gt;= 24 with standard options.
 In Debian, it may be advantageous to check that in the file /etc/apt/sources.list no dvd is mentioned before the standard online-repositories. systemctl (systemd) must run, sudo is needed (missing per default in Debian), the user must be allowed to call the command &rsquo;sudo&rsquo; (must be member of a group mentioned in /etc/sudoers, otherwise, the above mentioned installation program tries to enter him there), &rsquo;GNU make&rsquo; has to be installed (which shall be accomplished if necessary by calling ./install.sh).
 Further needed programs will be installed by the makefile or by autofax itsself including preconditioned programs via zypper, apt, dnf or yum, python3 pip, if needed and possible, especially:</p>

 <p style="margin-left:11%; margin-top: 1em"><b>makefile:</b></p>